-- 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company - 2.
-All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed.

-- 3. The Mutual Fund under all its Scheme(s) shall not own more than ten per cent of any company's paid up capital carrying voting rights. - Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 4.
+- 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company. - Provided that, the limit of 10 per cent shall not be applicable for investments in sector or industry specific scheme. - In case of sector or industry specific scheme, the upper ceiling on investments may be in accordance with the weightage of the scrips in the representative sectoral index or sub index as disclosed in the SID or 10% of the NAV of the scheme, whichever is higher. - 2.
+With effect from October 1, 2024, the scheme shall invest at least 65% of its AUM in companies which are reporting on comprehensive BRSR and are also providing assurance on BRSR Core disclosures (details on BRSR Core disclosures are as specified vide SEBI circular No. SEBI/HO/CFD/CFD-SEC-2/P/CIR/2023/122 dated July 12, 2023).
+The balance AUM of the scheme can be invested in companies having BRSR disclosures. - 3.
+All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 4.
+The Mutual Fund under all its Scheme(s) shall not own more than ten per cent of any company's paid up capital carrying voting rights.
+Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 5.
 The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the SEBI Act, 1992.
 Such investment limit may be extended to 12% of the NAV of the Scheme with the prior approval of the Trustee and the Board of Directors of AMC.

-Provided further that such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on Government securities or treasury bills.
+Such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on Government securities or treasury bills.